Tablets: Tablet buyers' guide How to choose the best cheap tablet

 Best cheap tablet brands

 The Apple brand name may be another 'thing' that you can do without, given the premium price that comes with it.
-Samsung, Amazon and Google offer cheaper tablets that still do the job well.
+Samsung, Amazon, Tesco and Google all offer cheaper tablets that still do the job well.